lenjoseph/langgraph_equity_research/README.md

 The app exposes a POST endpoint that receives a single stock ticker which serves as the focal point of the research.
 The app structures ai agents as research domain specialists that perform data gathering and analysis scoped to their respective domain.
 The app manages state through langgraph's graph state model.
+Research agents are executed in parallel at the start of the workflow.
-When all agents have executed, a final agent synthesizes aggregate findings into a stock sentiment category; buy, hold, or sell.
+When all agents have executed, a aggregator agent synthesizes overall sentiment for the stock.

 # Architecture Components